satendrapandeymp/Binomial/README.md

-## Getting relevent videos for tutorialspoint.com tutorials
+## A practical way to make your calculation fast for binomial calculation till 1mn.

 ## Installation